Matchbook-Rentals/matchbook-web-frontend/to-do.md

 #
 # 4. Trip Editior

+// Here's the rewritten version with checkbox for number one filled in:

-1. Overlay for inputs
+[x] 1.
+Overlay for inputs

-2. framer motion padding shrink for header and heart
+[ ] 2. framer motion padding shrink for header and heart

-3. svg fix for  apartmentIcon(looking to rent Icon)
+[ ] 3. svg fix for apartmentIcon (looking to rent Icon)

+## Calendar
+1. Circle Icons
+2. color darkening